BedrockStreaming/tech.bedrockstreaming.com/_posts/2020-12-08-Three-years-running-kubernetes-on-production-at-Bedrock.md

 ![Autoscaling nodes](/images/posts/2020-12-08-three-years-running-kubernetes/overprovisioning-total-node-count.png)

-As mentioned before, we have several ASGs per Cluster.
+As mentioned before, we have several AutoScalingGroups per Cluster.
 We use the service discovery feature of cluster-autoscaler to find all ASGs to work with and to control them automatically.
 This is done in two steps: